 Question: What is the best option to get started ?

 Answer: I recommend a Home Visit Session to begin the process based on where you spend the most time with your dog.
 If you are considering the board and training option I would recommend at least one Home Visit Session prior to moving forward with a Board and Training.

-Question: Do you offer Boarding for Dogs ?
+Question: Do you offer basic Boarding for Dogs ?

 Answer: No. When dogs stay at the facility full time it is for training.

 Question: If I live beyond Central Florida do you still offer the Home Visit Option ?